What Makes a Home "Homey"? - It Isn't a Style - It's a Feeling

 - 2 min read

-You know that feeling when you walk into a space and instantly exhale?
+You know that feeling when you walk into a space and your shoulders drop a little?

-The lighting is soft.
-The furniture just makes sense.
-Theres something on the shelves or walls that tells you, someone really lives here.
+Something on the shelves or walls whispers, someone really lives here.

-That's the feeling most people are reaching for when they say they want their space to heel "homey".
+That’s the feeling most people are reaching for when they say they want their home to feel “homey.”

 So, What Does Homey Really Mean?

-Most of us aren't trying to impress anyone with our homes.
-We're trying to create spaces where we can:
+Most of us aren’t trying to impress anyone.
+We’re trying to create spaces where we can:

 Exhale after a long day